 The majority of Council Housing stock has been sold off over the past 25+ years and the sale of these integral propeties is still going on.
 If a Housing corporation builds new housing etc, the tenant has the right after two years to buy the house at a discounted price – in some cases less then the mortgage that the Housing Corporation raised.
 To build the property, they borrow against the total value of ALL their property portfolio.
 This is economic madness.

 Population Growth.
 London’s population grows faster than the UK national average and the supply of new houses and apartments.
+This growth is causing many residents to look at garages to rent in London.
+As the streets become every more populated.
 By 2025, the population should hit 9.5 million and 11.3 million by 2050.

 A lot of the property owned by foreign landlords are empty.
 They even avoid paying council tax on their empty properties due to them making it uninhabitable by removing the toilet, bath etc. If a property is uninhabitable, no council tax needs to be made.
 Houses are becoming giant safety deposit boxes for the rich.